dotnet/docs-maui/docs/macos/deployment/publish-outside-app-store.md

 Once the App ID has been created and configured, you should create a distribution provisioning profile.
 This profile enables the app to be digitally signed for release so that it can be installed on Macs.

-To create a provisioning profile for distribution outside the App Store:
+To create a provisioning profile for distribution outside the Mac App Store:

 1. In the Certificates, Identifiers & Profiles page of your Apple Developer Account, select the **Profiles** tab.
 1. In the **Profiles** tab, click the **+** button to create a new profile.